 I had the product on for nearly 24 hours before showering again, so there definitely isn’t any lingering scent with this product.

-There isn’t much to say about the tan I achieved with CleanTan Quickie Concentrate Tanning Drops.
+There isn’t much to say about the tan I achieved with these tanning drops.
 Unfortunately, I didn’t see any change to my skin period.

 I’m super surprised, especially since I used the most amount of drops and least amount of body lotion based on their mixing chart.
 You’d think I’d see some sort of difference, especially since they offer mixing ratios for much lighter tans.

 I also kept the product on for an entire day before showering, and the brand says you’ll see the tan deepen in 6-8 hours.

 Since I didn’t develop any tan with CleanTan Quickie Concentrate Tanning Drops, I’d have to say the tan lasts 0 days.

 No, but only because these tanning drops aren’t a great option for anyone.

 They’re expensive and don’t result in any color change, even when using the maximum amount of product recommended.